smastrom/vue-collapsed/README.md

 :bulb: Find a full list of easings at [easings.net](https://easings.net).

-## Additional transitions/styles
+## Multiple transitions

-To transition other properties or add granular styles use the attribute `data-collapse`:
+To transition other properties use the attribute `data-collapse`:

 | Transition | From        | Enter        | Leave       |
 | ---------- | ----------- | ------------ | ----------- |